Standish crash kills 1, sends 3 to hospital

 Emergency workers from Windham, Standish, and Gorham responded, as well as a LifeFlight helicopter.
 Three people were taken to area hospitals.

-The section of Highway 35 in question, which is near the Standish-Windham line, will be closed “for an extended time period” as investigators examine the scene, according to the release.
+The section of Route 35 in question, which is near the Standish-Windham line, was closed “for an extended time period” as investigators examined the scene, according to the release.

 Comments are not available on this story.